ucsb-cs148/f21/_lectures/lect08.md

 ## New Deliverable: Participate in the MVP review and review other groups' MVPs

 In class **on Wed, 10/29/21, 14:00**, we will watch the videos all the groups have created, and provide feedback in a simple Google Form.
 You will get points towards lab04 for submitting these forms.

+# Work in Breakout Groups
+* Work towards MVP
+* GitHub Release by the end of today!
+Up-to-date github repo with complete README.md file that provides complete instructions for deploying your product.
+* MVP Video by end of tomorrow, Tuesday, 10/26/2021 (23:59:59): link to it in `<github>`/team/MVP_DEMO.md